Bonnie Raitt: Early life

 Bonnie Lynn Raitt was born on November 8, 1949, in Burbank, California.
-Her mother, Marge Goddard (née Haydock), was a pianist, while her father, John Raitt, was an actor in musical productions including Oklahoma! and The Pajama Game.
-Raitt is of Scottish ancestry; her ancestors constructed Rait Castle near Nairn.
+Her mother, Marge Goddard (née Haydock), was a pianist, and her father, John Raitt, was a professional actor and singer in musicals, including the original Broadway lead roles in Carousel and The Pajama Game.
+Raitt is of Scottish ancestry, a descendant of the Rait Clan that built Rait Castle near Nairn in the 13th Century.
 As a child, Raitt would often play with her two brothers, Steve and David, and was a self-described tomboy.
-John Raitt's job as a theater actor meant Bonnie did not interact with him as much as she would have liked.
-Raitt grew to resent her mother, as she became the main authority figure of the household whenever John was away.
+John Raitt's job as a theatre actor meant that Bonnie did not interact with him as much as she would have liked.
+She came to resent her mother, who became the main authority figure in the family whenever John was away.

-Raitt's musically inclined parents had a strong influence on her life.
+Raitt's musically-inclined parents had a strong influence on her life.
 From a young age, she and her brothers were encouraged to pursue music.
-Initially Raitt played the piano but was intimidated by her mother's abilities.
-She instead began playing a Stella guitar, which she received as a Christmas gift in 1957 at the age of eight.
-Raitt did not take lessons, and instead took influence from the American folk music revival of the 1950s.
-She was also influenced by the beatnik movement, stating: "It represented my whole belief ...
+Initially, Bonnie played the piano, but she felt intimidated by her mother's abilities.
+Instead, she began playing a Stella guitar, which she received as a Christmas gift in 1957 at the age of eight.
+Raitt did not take lessons, and instead fashioned her style after musicians from the American folk music revival of the 1950s.
+She was also influenced by the beatnik movement of that period, stating "It represented my whole belief [...]
 I'd grow my hair real long so I looked like a beatnik."

-From ages eight through fifteen, Raitt and her brothers attended a summer camp in the Adirondack Mountains called Camp Regis.
+From ages eight through fifteen, Raitt and her brothers attended an annual summer camp in the Adirondack Mountains called Camp Regis.
 It was there where Raitt learned of her musical talents, when camp counselors would ask her to play in front of the campers.
-Learning how to play songs from folk albums then became a hobby for Raitt.
+Learning how to play songs then became a hobby for Raitt.
 As a teenager, Raitt was self-conscious about her weight and her freckles, and saw music as an escape from reality.
 "That was my saving grace.
-I just sat in my room and played my guitar,” said Raitt.
+I just sat in my room and played my guitar," said Raitt.
+At age 14, she listened to the album Blues at Newport 63, which instilled an interest in blues music and the slide guitar technique.

-After graduating from Oakwood Friends School in Poughkeepsie, New York in 1967, Raitt entered Radcliffe College of Harvard University, majoring in Social Relations and African studies.
-She said her "plan was to travel to Tanzania, where President Julius Nyerere was creating a government based on democracy and socialism".
-She was the lead singer in a campus music group called the "Revolutionary Music Collective" founded by songwriter Bob Telson which played for striking Harvard students during the Student strike of 1970.
-Raitt befriended blues promoter Dick Waterman.
-During her second year of college, Raitt left school for a semester and moved to Philadelphia with Waterman and other local musicians.
+In 1967, Raitt enrolled at Radcliffe College in Massachusetts, majoring in social relations and African studies.
+While at Radcliffe, she joined a musical group called the Revolutionary Music Collective, which played for striking students from neighboring Harvard University during the national anti-Vietnam War student strike of 1970.
+Despite her abilities, Raitt did not consider music to be anything more than a hobby.
+Her plan after graduation was to travel to Tanzania, and work to improve the government under president Julius Nyerere.
+During her first year of college, Raitt befriended blues promoter Dick Waterman, and in her second year, left school for a semester to travel to Philadelphia with Waterman and other local musicians.
 Raitt said it was an "opportunity that changed everything."